 45 g full fat milk

-20 g white wine or vermouth or grappa
+20 g white wine or vermouth or grappa, in fact any strong liqueur (or half wine, half liqueur)

 grated zest of half an orange of of half a lemon

-Mix all the ingredients as if you are making pasta dough, either by hand or in a food mixer or even a food processor.
+Mix all the ingredients as if you are making pasta dough, either by hand or in a a food processor.
 If the dough feels too dry, add a little more white wine by the teaspoon.
+I use a FP: I place flour, sugar, salt, baking and zest in the bowl of the FP and I whizz to mix.
+I then add the liquid and I pulse until the dough starts coming together in clumps.
+I finish kneading by hand.

 The dough has now to be rolled out very thinly using a pasta machine.
 Pass the dough through every single notch of the pasta machine – you do want the dough to go through the very last setting too.
 Again check Hazan if in doubt.